that has never been explained is what actually started the Revolutionary

 There is nothing that can

-disable an entire army without losing a single man other than nukes and biological
+disable an entire army without losing a single man other than nukes, biological

-or chemical warefare.
-Nothing as one sided as the 'battle of Trenton' has ever happened
+or chemical warfare.
+Nothing as one sided as 'The Battle of Trenton' has ever happened

 in the history of warfare before or since.